JetBrains/teamcity-documentation/topics/teamcity-cloud.md

 To start TeamCity in cloud, __[create a Cloud Beta account](https://www.jetbrains.com/lp/teamcity/cloud-new/)__.
 In a matter of seconds, your server will be available under the `beta.teamcity.com` domain.

-After the server is ready, sign in as the administrator, and everything is ready to build!
+After the server is ready, an invitation link will be sent to your email.
+Proceed via this link to get to your administrative account.
+Everything is ready to build!

 ## TeamCity Cloud Maintenance

 ### TeamCity Cloud Server Administration

-The Cloud server has a limited administration functionality, comparing to the On-premise server.
+In case with TeamCity Cloud, the TeamCity team is responsible for handling all hardware and infrastructure maintenance of cloud servers.
+Because of that, the Cloud server has a limited administration functionality, comparing to the On-premise server.

 The __Administration__ pages comprises the following sections:
 * Under __Project-related Settings__, you can create projects and monitor server health and disk usage.